 Developed by the firm Aravax, PVX108 is a mixture of tiny, synthetic protein fragments (peptides) derived from peanut allergen sequences.
 They do not contain the parts of peanut protein that set off anaphylactic reactions.

-O’Hehir, director of allergy and immunology at Monash University, says the idea is that the peptides will retrain peanut-specific T-cells to induce tolerance.
+O’Hehir, director of allergy and immunology at Monash University, says the idea is that the peptide treatment will retrain peanut-specific T-cells to induce tolerance.
 Aravax further explains that, at least conceptually, as the peptides interact with immune cells, when no inflammation has been triggered, “the immune cells that cause allergy can be reprogrammed to become tolerant.”

 As well, blood tests confirmed the synthetic peptides don’t bind to IgE antibodies, which diminishes the risk of the adverse reactions.
 (There were none in the study.)